Create Your Own Grain Sack with a Drop Cloths!

 When washed, they have a wonderful vintage like texture.

 I Prefer 100% Cotton Drop Cloths!

 Drop cloths can be found at any home improvement store and even at Walmart.

-The ones I prefer are made of 100% cotton and can be found HERE.
+The ones I prefer are made of 100% cotton, have only seams on the edges, and can be found HERE.